 A stock trader once told me that wealthy people feel valuable when they save money, and poor people feel valuable when they spend money.
 That resonated with me because it highlights the true secret to money management: confidence and self-belief.

-As the founder of Female Trainer Society, I’ve seen so many young trainers unable to reach that next level because deep down they don’t truly believe they can.
+I’ve seen so many young trainers unable to reach that next level because deep down they don’t truly believe they can.
 They don’t take themselves seriously enough, and that leads them to spend their money on superficial things instead of investing in themselves.

 But you can do this.
 You can make six figures.
 You can live the life you imagined for yourself.
 You can achieve anything you want as long as you’re willing to work for it.
 (Mom and Dad taught me that too!)

 It all starts with the right mindset—and a few simple tips.